Sulfide: Safety

 Many metal sulfides are so insoluble in water that they are probably not very toxic.
 Some metal sulfides, when exposed to a strong mineral acid, including gastric acids, will release toxic hydrogen sulfide.

 Organic sulfides are highly flammable.
-When a sulfide burns it produces sulfur dioxide (SO_{2}) gas.
+When a sulfide burns it produces sulfur dioxide gas.

-Hydrogen sulfide, some of its salts, and almost all organic sulfides have a strong and putrid stench; rotting biomass releases these.
+Hydrogen sulfide, some sulfide salts, and almost all organic sulfides have a strong and putrid stench; rotting biomass releases these.

 Nomenclature

 The systematic names sulfanediide and sulfide(2−), valid IUPAC names, are determined according to the substitutive and additive nomenclatures, respectively.
 The name sulfide is also used in compositional IUPAC nomenclature which does not take the nature of bonding involved.
 Examples of such naming include selenium disulfide and titanium sulfide, which contain no sulfide ions.